glitchwizard/WordCountProject/README.md

     * Output: "Your word was not found in the sentance" Input Selection Methodology: Choosing words that could be found in larger words is as simple as it could get given the requirements of the lesson.

+* Words with punctuation concatenated onto it need to be handled.
+    * Input: Word - "Cool!", Sentance "Cool!"
+    * Output: "Your word was found 1 time in the sentance you provided"

 ## Setup/Installation Requirements

 * Will need a compiler for C#